polinadudchenko/polinadudchenko/README.md

 ### Hi there, I'm Polina

-- 👨‍🎓 I’m currently looking for a job as Frontend Developer
+- 👨‍🎓 I’m currently looking for a frontend developer job
 - 🤟 I’d like to collaborate on **Web development of interesting and challenging projects**

 ### 🢒 Contact me: